 Offline Media Compression on Windows

-Compress images, video, and PDF on Windows without uploading to online tools.
-Local JPEG, MP4, and PDF processing for NDA work and slow connections.
+Compress images, video, and PDF on Windows without uploading.
+Local JPEG, MP4, and PDF processing for NDA work, air-gapped PCs, and slow Wi-Fi.

 Security review asks where the file goes.
-You are on hotel Wi-Fi with a 200 MB MOV that must land under 25 MB before tomorrow’s email.
-Uploading to a random compressor means copying unreleased footage to someone else’s server, waiting on upload and download, and hoping the site deletes the copy afterward.
-Offline media compression on Windows keeps JPEG, MP4, MOV, and PDF on your PC while they shrink.
-No browser tab, no queue on a distant GPU, no second copy in an unknown retention policy.
+You have a 200 MB MOV on hotel Wi-Fi that must land under an email cap by morning.
+Uploading to a random compressor copies unreleased footage to someone else’s server, waits on upload and download, and depends on a retention policy you did not write.
+Offline media compression on Windows keeps JPEG, MP4, MOV, and PDF on your disk while they shrink.

 Why offline compression matters